danielmjones/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-The 5-minute interval that contains the maximum number fo steps is interval 835 with 206 steps.
+The 5-minute interval that contains the maximum number of steps is interval 835 with 206 steps.

 ##4.
 Imputing missing values